Tarjnee/advanceJava/readme.txt

 Lambda expression : It is basically expresses an instance of the functional interface,

 This pull request to check teams notification.
+Hi Tarjnee